Published by Laurie Pender on September 5, 2018

 End-of-Grade (EOG) Assessments

-Middle schools growth data are based on results from End-of-Grade Assessments in ELA/Reading, Math and Grade 8 Science, as well as End-of-Course Assessments in Math I. Middle schools, had 11 out of 18, or 61%, of schools who met or exceeded growth expectations.
+Middle schools growth data are based on results from EOG Assessments in ELA/Reading, Math and Grade 8 Science, as well as the End-of-Course Assessment in Math I. Middle schools had 8 out of 18, or 44% of schools who met or exceeded growth expectations.

 End-of-Course (EOC) Assessments